Doctoral Programme in Law - Admission Criteria and Instructions for Applicants

 The language test is valid until the expiry date given by the test organizer.

 The TOEFL reporting code (institution code) for the University of Turku 9701.

 Applicants must prepare and attach the following documents to the application form according to the instructions on filling in the application form:

 The maximum length of a research plan shouldn’t be exceeded.
 By attaching the research plan to the application form, the applicant gives permission to check the research plan with Turnitin OriginalityCheck software (a system for electronic plagiarism detection).

-List of publications can be included in the CV, or it can be attached separately.
+List of publications must be included in the CV

 3. A signed form of agreement from the person or persons proposed to act as a supervisor to the applicant.

 The supervisor should send the agreement directly to the doctoral programme.
 They can affirm, that they are willing to act as a supervisor by signing the form and sending it to the doctoral programme coordinator at email@example.com.
 The supervisor also can copy the text into an email and send the agreement as an email to firstname.lastname@example.org